 Using the Bratilius Framework you can create all kind of button elements.

-To change the button elements sizes you need to add one of the following CSS helper classes .label-xs
+To change the button elements sizes you need to add one of the following CSS helper classes .label-xs, .label-sm, .label-lg.

 You can use the color helper CSS classes to add different background to the button element.